hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 ##### Additional resources
-The following table lists resource types that are supported by [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) but are not currently supported by the AU Core Requester CapabiltyStatement.
+The following table lists resource types that are supported by [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) but are not currently supported by the AU Core Requester CapabilityStatement.
 These differences may have implications for systems aiming to be interoperable across both specifications.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>